 That plaintive cry tells me so much.
 Women like sex.
 And a guy that does that one thing well is worth tolerating his shit, just to achieve that pleasure.
 I carry around a lot of shit.

 I walk out of the apartment building and down the street a bit to a bus bench.
 There I sit and wonder which bar I should go to.
 Or if it’s worth it to wash my clothes.
 They do kinda stink a bit.

 A man, an odd man, wearing a dark blue suit with white shirt and conservative tie sits next to me.
 Not odd in dress, even though it’s summer, but odd in that I feel nothing.
 Nothing.
 It’s as if his life force does not occur here in this plane of existence.
 I feel the presence of everybody.
 Every single person around me.
 Always.
 I don't feel him.

 I reach out and poke him in the arm.
 He gives a smile.
 "Yeah Dennis, I'm real."

 If the intent is to dazzle me, there's some success.
 "And, why would you think that?"

 "Oh Dennis, I know a great deal bout you."
 Said with a slight drawl.

 Only a bit curious, I mean really, so what.
 There could be many people of whom their private emotions are indeed, private.
 Hundreds maybe.
 I haven't met any, but that in itself does not preclude the possibility of them existing.
 Some might take an interest in me.
 "Yes, but why?"

 One corner of his mouth turns down in a sort of half frown, half acknowledgement that I show some interest.
-Then he asks, "What's your plan for right now?"
+Then he asks, "What's your plan right now?"

 Odd question.
 That did in fact put the ball in my court to bat around a bit.
 "Well, I suppose I can tell you.
 Go to a bar for midmorning drinking.
 Then find some woman."

 No change in expression from him this time.
-"Do you have any money?"
+"Ya got any money?"

 "Are you offering?"